Travel n Tour

 Dynamic Demand

 One key nature of the travel industry is that the travel demand is highly seasonal and cyclic.
-This creates a challenge for any operations manager regarding capacity planning and right-sizing of the IT support infrastructure.
+This challenges any operations manager regarding capacity planning and right-sizing of the IT support infrastructure.
 Planning for peak size can result in underutilization and lead to higher marginal costs.
-On the other hand, not planning for peak load runs the risk of lost transaction opportunities, unsatisfied customers, and, finally, business losses.
+On the other hand, not planning for peak load runs the risk of lost transaction opportunities, unsatisfied customers, and business losses.
 This is one of the primary reasons most travel distribution players have higher IT infrastructure costs and lower operating margins.

 Increased Search Volume

-Increased travel portals and a changing pattern of travel booking behavior of travelers have resulted in a huge surge in the ‘look to book’ ratio.
+Increased travel portals and a changing pattern of travelers’ booking behavior have resulted in a huge surge in the ‘look to book’ ratio.
 This increased number of availability requests per booking now runs into thousands from a mere single-digit number a few years back, putting enormous pressure on existing IT infrastructure.
-According to Pegasus Solutions, the global processor of hotel transactions through the GDS and ADS channels, the look-to-book ratio soared to around +60% over 2009 levels and is expected to rise further.
-Today’s common look-to-book ratio is almost at a 2,500 -3,000 to 1 -primarily due to a growth of online reservation and the changing consumer behavior who is now looking ‘value for money’ deals.
-For this, travel shoppers use multiple avenues such as search engines, referral sites, websites, mobile applications, and social media.
+According to Pegasus Solutions, the global processor of hotel transactions through the GDS and ADS channels, the look-to-book ratio soared to around +60% over 2009 and is expected to rise further.
+Today’s common look-to-book ratio is almost 2,500 -3,000 to 1 -primarily due to a growth of online reservations and the changing consumer behavior of those looking for ‘value for money’ deals.
+Travel shoppers use multiple avenues, such as search engines, referral sites, websites, mobile applications, and social media.

 Business Disruptions

-Before the recession, online travel booking soared to all-time highs attracting further IT infrastructure investments in demand anticipation.
-However, discretionary travel was one of the first spends that were cut down during the slowdown.
-This caused a severe strain on financials, and travel companies had to rethink their models yet again.
+Before the recession, online travel booking soared to all-time highs, attracting further IT infrastructure investments in anticipation of demand.
+However, discretionary travel was one of the first expenditures cut down during the slowdown.
+This caused a severe strain on financials, and travel companies had to rethink their models.

 The popularity of smartphones has persuaded travel players to embrace mobility as a medium to manage bookings and provide other experiences to increase customer stickiness.
 Simultaneously, social media sites have also become very popular, and travel portals are trying to utilize this trend by integrating different social media components with their sites.
 Of course, the number of channels also increases complexities in product management.